TheDeathlyCow/thermoo-patches/README.md

 \* Seasons integration for 1.20.1 does not support Tropical Seasons.

 > [!WARNING]
-> ^Since Origins 1.21.1 is still in alpha, the patch here currently only works for `1.13.0-alpha.11+mc.1.21.1`.
+> ^Since Origins 1.21.1 is still in alpha, the patch here currently only works for `1.13.0-alpha.12+mc.1.21.1`.
 This is
 > because newer versions may introduce breaking changes that could result in my additions not working, and so it is
-> marked
-> as incompatible with newer versions.
+> marked as incompatible with newer versions.
 >
 > If you want to use a newer version of Origins and I have not updated the patch yet, please feel free to open
 > an [issue on GitHub](https://github.com/TheDeathlyCow/thermoo-patches/issues)
 > and I'll try and update it as soon as I can.
 >
 > You can also use [Fabric Loader dependency overrides](https://wiki.fabricmc.net/tutorial:dependency_overrides)
 > to bypass my incompatibility marker.
-However, this may result in issues and it would probably be better to wait for a
+However, this may result in issues, and it would probably be better to wait for a
 > Thermoo Patches update.

 Note that other temperature mods, like EnvironmentZ and Tough as Nails are not currently planned.
 This is because these